Bukk94/KickLib/README.md

 # Special Thanks

-@Robertsmania for helping with OTP generation and library improvements
+@Robertsmania for helping with OTP generation, library improvements, and extensive testing.

 # License